akka/akka/akka-docs/src/main/paradox/multi-jvm-testing.md

 ## Running tests

-The multi-JVM tasks are similar to the normal tasks: `test`, `test-only`, and `run`, but are under the `multi-jvm` configuration.
+The multi-JVM tasks are similar to the normal tasks: `test`, `testOnly`, and `run`, but are under the `multi-jvm` configuration.

 So in Akka, to run all the multi-JVM tests in the akka-remote project use (at